Garrett Hampson Player Props: Marlins vs. Giants

 Garrett Hampson At The Plate

-- Hampson is hitting .167 with a double and a home run.
+- Hampson has a double and a home run while batting .143.

-- Hampson has had a hit in a game twice this season, in seven games played, but it was a single hit each time.
+- Twice in eight games this season, Hampson has gotten a hit, but he's had no multi-hit games.

-- He has hit a home run in one of seven games, and in 7.7% of his plate appearances.
+- He has hit a home run in one of eight games, and in 6.7% of his plate appearances.

-- Hampson has picked up an RBI twice this year, but just one in each of those games.
+- Hampson has driven in a run twice this season, but just one in each of those games.

 - He has scored a run in two games this year, but just one run each time.